-All family sessions are designed for pre-teens and their parents to learn together, to listen to one another’s perspectives, and to enrich the meaning of the b’nai mitzvah as a lifecycle ritual:
+All family sessions are designed for pre-teens and their parents (or other guardians) to learn together, to listen to one another’s perspectives, and to enrich the meaning of the b’nai mitzvah as a lifecycle ritual:

 Today You Are An Adult: What Does It Mean To Become A Teen?

 The first family session is recommended as a “kick-off” event for the program.
 It is a session that parents and children attend together.
 The session covers the basic stresses that come with preparation for the b’nai mitzvah—and it encourages parents and students to have empathy for one another.

 Topics include mapping the transitions that take place from childhood to teen years, exploring risks and responsibilities, and making sense of the spoken and unspoken rituals of entry into Jewish adulthood.

 Beyond Thank You: What Does It Mean To Be A Host?
 A Guest?

 This session takes a close look at the social and ethical obligations of being a host and being a guest.
 What are the best ways to honor the efforts of a host?
 What are our priorities when we are planning to host an event?
 The session has families practicing communication skills and etiquette skills related to both being a guest and hosting.

 Jewish texts: Yiddish folktales, Mussar

 This session provides some history and context to b’nai mitzvah in the Unites States and grapples with the question in the title – why have a b’nai mitzvah?
 Students and parents explore this question from different points of view and are given the chance to share what they have discovered.